oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Watson Ladd, and
 Yaron Sheffer
 for their contributions (some of which were substantial) to this draft and to the initial set of implementations.

-Special appreciation is extended to Martin Thomson, who wielded his considerable intellect and influence to change a single occurrence of the word "to" to "with" in the midst of a significant proposal that would be integrated into this document six months later.

 The work on this draft was started at OAuth Security Workshop 2022 in Trondheim, Norway.